Frequently Asked Questions

 Scholars are encouraged to engage in the rich cultural life of the region during the summer and should plan to participate in organized social events, outings, movie nights, and other activities.

-Does the UPCI Summer Academy provide transportation to campus?
+Does the UPCI International Academy provide transportation to campus?

 The program does not provide transportation.
 Scholars must make personal arrangements to travel to and from campus and other activities.